Heat Pump F-Gas Regulations UK: What Homeowners Need to Know

 If you are researching heat pumps, you will increasingly come across terms like F-gas, R410A, R32, and R290.
 These relate to the refrigerant — the fluid that circulates inside the heat pump and makes the whole system work.
 UK regulations on these substances are tightening significantly, and this is reshaping the heat pump market in ways that directly affect homeowners.

 This guide explains what F-gas regulations mean in plain language, why the industry is moving towards natural refrigerants like R290, and what this shift means for your heat pump purchase, servicing, and long-term costs.
+If you are planning an installation, understanding refrigerant choices helps you make a better decision.

 What Are F-Gases?